 One of Austin's coworkers who has been butchering for years, told us about her process, so we adopted some of the methods this time around and cut our processing time, literally, in half!
 As I get older, I have come to learn that there are always better/more efficient ways to do things, so talking to other people and learning will never stop!

 This time around, we only processed four birds, so we are really testing the efficiency of our new process.
 We set up the grill to heat up our water, instead of carrying it from the house shower down to the processing site.
 This worked out way better, except it took forever to reach temp of 160 degrees Fahrenheit.
+Note: Austin and I have since switched to using electric burners with a big metal scalding pot - we run 2 side by side.
+Make sure you start getting water up to temperature about 1.5-2 hours before you start to butcher - this is the most time consuming part of the process and I promise that you do not want to hand pluck or machine pluck a dry bird.
 This temperature allows you to soak the bird after it's dead for a few seconds so the feathers will literally peel off nicely.
+Note: chickens are dipped in head first while I hold the feet - I use their feet to swirl them around inside the scalding water for about 10 second.
+You can tell if they are ready by the ease in which you can pull their feathers out, especially around the winds and neck which have the toughest feathers to pluck out.
+Do not soak them too long or you run the risk of pulling the skin off while you pluck them.
+Some people remove the skin during processing, but the skin is probably the most nutrient dense part of the chicken with vital vitamins and minerals AND it also tastes delicious when it has a slight crisp to it :).
 We decided to use a grill versus a fire so we could maintain a proper temperature and not have a fluctuating water temperature based on the strength of the fire.

 Along with the grill, we continued to do the processing on our picnic table and cutting boards.
 Everything was washed down first and them cleaned with bleach before we started processing.
 Also, make sure you use very sharp knives and have a bowl of hot, soapy water on hand to wash your hands.